ananda89/intel-edge-ai/README.md

 Step 11: Run app.py (This is main driver file for web)

         python app.py

+Step 12: Run produce_service.py (This script compress the video file through ffmpeg)

+        python produce_service.py

-Step 12: Run produce_ai_service.py after each video call which is main driver file to extract tags from videos and inserts into database.
+Step 13: Run produce_ai_service.py after each video call which is main driver file to extract tags from videos and inserts into database.

         python produce_ai_service.py